janvp/keycloak-register-event-listener/README.md

 AUTH_CLIENT_ID: client ID of the authorization endpoint to retrieve the access token.
 AUTH_CLIENT_SECRET: client secret of the authorization endpoint to retrieve the access token.
 LEARNING_BASE_URL: sheme + host of the Plibo Learning Center
-LEARNING_API_TOKEN: The admin API token for the Learning Center API (Wordpress)
 LIFTER_API_KEY: The admin API key for LifterLMS
 LIFTER_API_SECRET: The admin API secret for LifterLMS